symfony2admingenerator/AdmingeneratorGeneratorBundle/documentation/list.markdown

 You can also add columns from one to many relations, for example the producer of the movie.
 In this case, we try to call `__toString` method else if you [parameter the field getter](documentation/fields.html#getter)

+## Paginate

+You can define the number of elements you want to display per page, the default value is 10.

+{% highlight yaml %}
+builders:
+  list:
+    params:
+      max_per_page: 5
+{% endhighlight %}